“What-fried? Saj-fried?” you may ask.

 Dishes cooked in a saj are called sajichi, that can be literally translated as “inside the saj.”
 Meat, chicken, fish – anything can be fried on a good cast-iron saj.
 The oldest saj dish is called saj-govurma, in which succulent cuts of meat and sheep’s tail fat are browned in butter, with onion added.
 So delicious!
 (That recipe will be in my cookbook).

-Saj cooked dishes are served hot right off the saj that is mounted onto a sajayag, a three legged stand.
+Saj-cooked dishes are served hot right off the saj that is mounted onto a sajayag, a three legged stand.
 I don’t own a sajayag, so my saj ends up landing on the table without any “legs.”
-I use a 13-inch saj for cooking (you can replace it with an equally sized wok, or Spanish paella pan, or a good old non-stick frying pan, but remember the effect will not be the same).
+I use a 13-inch (33-cm) saj for cooking (you can replace it with an equally sized wok, or Spanish paella pan, or a good old non-stick frying pan, but note that the effect will not be quite the same).

 Saj-Fried Chicken with Vegetables (Sajichi Toyug)

-1 medium chicken (about 3 pounds), cut into serving size pieces (leave the carcass for broth purpose, for other uses) or 2 pounds combination of chicken parts, such as legs, thighs, breast and wings
+1 medium chicken (about 3 pounds / 1 1/2 kg), cut into serving size pieces (leave the carcass to make broth for other uses) or 2 pounds (1 kg) combination of chicken parts, such as legs, thighs, breast, and wings

 About 1/2 cup clarified butter (you can use regular unsalted butter with a few spoons oil added to it – this will prevent the butter from burning)

 2 medium potatoes, peeled and cut lengthways into medium-thick slices